-- compute stellar orbits to learn about the dynamical structure of the Galaxy. - measure the properties of the Galactic potential from their spatial and kinematic distributions.
+- measure how energetic the orbits of particular kinds of stars are, and how far they are from circular motion - measure the sense of their angular momentum: prograde or retrograde - see how stellar orbits have evolved: how do the orbital properties correlate with age and metallicity - detect kinematic substructure, such as moving stellar groups - compute stellar orbits to learn about the dynamical structure of the Galaxy. - measure the properties of the Galactic potential from their spatial and kinematic distributions.
 In this way, the dark matter content of the Galaxy can be measured from the kinematics and distribution of distant halo stars, and the total density of luminous and dark matter near the sun can be estimated from the properties of nearer disk stars.

-Fig. 33 shows the Lindblad diagram (orbital energy against angular momentum) for a sample of halo and disk stars.
+Fig. 1.33 shows the Lindblad diagram (orbital energy against angular momentum) for a sample of halo and disk stars.
 This diagram can be constructed for stars with known motions, and is a very useful diagnostic of the dynamical properties of different stellar populations.
 It is immediately clear if stars are in near-circular orbits, retrograde orbits, or highly energetic orbits.
-The Toomre diagram (Fig. 34) is another diagram derived from stellar kinematics and is much used to identify to which Galactic component (thin disk, thick disk, halo) a star belongs.
-Here (U, V, W) are components of the star's motion relative to the Local Standard of Rest: U is in the Galactic radial direction (towards $l = 0^{\circ}$ or 180° depending on the convention), V in the direction of rotation (towards $l = 90^{\circ}$ ) and W in the vertical direction towards the North Galactic Pole.
+The Toomre diagram (Fig. 1.34) is another diagram derived from stellar kinematics and is much used to identify to which Galactic component (thin disk, thick disk, halo) a star belongs.
+Here (U, V, W) are components of the star's motion relative to the Local Standard of Rest: U is in the Galactic radial direction (towards $l=0^{\circ}$ or $180^{\circ}$ depending on the convention), V in the direction of rotation (towards $l=90^{\circ}$ ) and W in the vertical direction towards the North Galactic Pole.
 Stars of the thin disk are clustered towards low velocities, while the stars of the thin disk are hotter kinematically.

 If we know the 3D location and velocity for a star, and have a reliable model for the Galactic gravitational potential, then we can compute the Galactic orbit of the star.
-Fig. 35 shows the plane and edge-on view of a typical stellar orbit.
+Fig. 1.35 shows the plane and edge-on view of a typical stellar orbit.
 Stars from the inner and outer Galaxy can pass through the solar neighborhood.
 Knowing the orbit is not always very useful for Galactic archaeology.
 There is no guarantee that the dynamical properties of a star have remained unchanged throughout the life of the star.
 The Galactic potential has evolved as the Galaxy's mass has gradually increased by accretion of baryonic and dark matter.
 Stellar orbits can be disturbed as the star interacts with spiral structure and giant molecular clouds, and resonances with the central bar and the spiral structure can flip a star from one near-circular orbit to another.